- J.D., Columbia Law School, Columbia Law Review, 1984

 - New York (1985)

-Kelly Crabb is a partner in the Media, Entertainment and Technology Group, resident in the firm’s Los Angeles office.
+Kelly Crabb is a special counsel in the Media, Entertainment and Technology Group, resident in the firm’s Los Angeles office.
 His practice emphasizes clients with an entertainment, sports, and media focus and includes a mix of sophisticated and complex financing, production, and content work for substantial U.S., Asian, and European companies.
 His practice areas include motion pictures, television, Internet, video games, print publishing and other content production, financing, distribution and exhibition; music business contracts; commercial endorsements and advertising; live sports events (including Olympic Games and other international sporting events, concerts, and stage productions); content rights acquisition and licensing; corporate mergers and acquisitions and joint venture transactions; and matters related to the entertainment and music performance guilds.
 His book,The Movie Business, which was published by Simon & Schuster in 2005, is regarded as a major work in the filmed entertainment community worldwide.
 His second book, The Sports Business, is used, in manuscript form, in his class, “Sports Law in Practice,” at USC Law School.

 Mr. Crabb is well known in the sports world, having performed services related to four Olympic Games.
 He worked on the broadcasting agreement and other projects for the Rio 2016 Olympic Committee, on the broadcasting agreement for the London Organizing Committee of the Olympic Games (2012) and entertainment projects for the Salt Lake Olympic Organizing Committee for the Winter Games of 2002.
 Mr. Crabb acted as head international counsel to the Beijing Olympic Organizing Committee for the XXIX Olympiad in 2008.
 In one of the top sports news stories of 2004, Mr. Crabb successfully represented Paul Hamm, the Olympic all-around gymnastics champion, in connection with a dispute arising at the Athens Games before the Court of Arbitration for Sport, in Lausanne, Switzerland.
 In other sports-related work, he performed professional services for NBA China and Major League Baseball in China.